Mohitmhatre32/Weatherprob/readme.md

 WeatherProb is a feature-rich platform designed to provide a comprehensive and personalized weather analysis experience.

-*   🌍 **Interactive 3D Globe & Map:** A stunning and intuitive interface (Vanta.js & Leaflet) for selecting any location on Earth with pin-point accuracy.
 *   📊 **Single Analysis Dashboard:** The core of the application.
 Get a detailed breakdown of probabilities, averages, historical records, and trends for a specific location and date range.
 *   🤔 **Location Comparison Tool:** Can't decide between two destinations?
 Analyze two locations side-by-side to see which has the better historical weather for your dates.
 *   🏆 **"Perfect Day" Finder:** The ultimate prescriptive tool.
 Define your ideal weather conditions (e.g., "Sunny," "Not Hot," "No Rain"), and the app will analyze the entire year to recommend the best weeks for your activity.
-*   🗺️ **Regional Heatmap Explorer:** A high-performance, architecturally sound tool to visualize the probability of "hot days" across entire regions, updating as you pan and zoom.
 *   ⚙️ **Personalized Thresholds:** Empower the user by letting them define what "hot," "cold," or "windy" means to them.
 *   📈 **Navigable Trend Charts:** Go beyond a single chart.
 Interactively explore the historical data series for temperature, wind, humidity, precipitation, and more.
 *   💾 **Data Export:** Download the summary analysis in JSON or CSV format for your own projects.